brandonbunce/InstagramDownloadMetadataFixer/README.md

 Tips:
 When downloading data from Instagram, it may sometimes be better to request partial data downloads, such as with chats only, as sometimes the downloads can be incomplete when requesting a full one.

+Goals:

+- Modify EXIF to correspond to date
+- Modify EXIF to include other variables we can parse (who sent the message, what groupchat, etc)
+- Implement a GUI
+- Distribute as an executable to avoid having to set up environment